 Otherwise, if the property you are selling is your main residence and you have lived there for at least five years, you may benefit from a single lifetime allowance of €85,430 on the tax due on the gain.

-Note however that this is a one-off allowance, and once fully utilised, no further exemptions or allowances are available.
-If this exemption isn’t fully utilised, the balance can’t be carried forward to use against the disposal of a future main residence.
+This is a one-off allowance, and once fully utilised, no further exemptions or allowances are available.
+If this exemption is not fully utilised, the balance cannot be carried forward to use against the disposal of a future main residence.

-Since this exemption is for main residences, it doesn’t apply to non-residents.
+Since this exemption is for main residences, it does not apply to non-residents.
 However, they do receive a lower lifetime allowance of €17,086.
 Sales of agricultural land attract an allowance of €25,629 (but €85,430 is the maximum CGT allowance you can receive).

-No capital gains tax is applied when a property is transferred on death (there isn’t any local inheritance tax either), and you can also gift property to spouses or members of the family up to the third degree, without any tax liability arising.
+No capital gains tax is applied when a property is transferred on death, and you can also gift property to spouses or members of the family up to the third degree without any tax liability arising.
 Gifts to a charitable organisation are also exempt.

 Calculating chargeable gains